xSpool – File spooler

 - A complete log…

-With xSpool, you can use vpxPrint to build and preview WINDOWS reports, even if the main application is character-based on a UNIX host.
+xSpool calls vpxPrint to build and preview reports, even if the main application is character-based on a different host (Windows, UNIX, Apple).

-It is the link between character environments and WINDOWS graphic systems.
+It is the link between character environments and graphic systems.

-It can also be used as a general interface (WORD, EXCEL etc.). xSpool accepts any type of file and selects the registered application to open it.
+It’s a general interface (WORD, EXCEL etc.), it accepts any type of file and selects the registered application to open it.

 It searches for files to process: